aavamedi/aava-api-integrations/README.md

 # Implementations

-## Apollo-client
+## GraphQL-client

-The Apollo-client implementation uses apollo-client to communicate with the GraphQL endpoint.
+The GraphQL-client implementation uses apollo-client to communicate with the GraphQL server.
 This is the recommended method.
+The implementation utilizes type definitions generated using graphql-codegen.

-## REST
+## HTTP-client

-The REST client uses plain REST to communicate with the GraphQL API.
+The HTTP client uses plain HTTP to communicate with the GraphQL API.
 This is useful if you want to keep external dependecies (or GraphQL competency) to minimum.

+Please note that as GraphQL has deviated from REST, some practices, such as relying only on HTTP response codes, are not sufficient.
+The reason for including this implementation is merely to demonstrate that it _can_ be used.

 # Running